Hiring a Developer — Tips

 - or a graphic artist.

-Different developers may have different levels of knowledge that overlap some of these fields, but someone spending all of their time in a field will be more capable than someone who simply dabbles in it.
+Different developers may have different levels of knowledge that overlap some of these fields, but expertise in these areas is not a requirement for website development.
 Would you expect your car mechanic to also sell your car?
 Or your family doctor to also be a personal trainer?
 Every website won’t require the help of every professional listed here, but please don’t expect your website developer to be an expert in a field other than website development.

 Security, accessibility, performance and responsiveness aren’t options.